Zhanghao1999math/homepage/README.md

 In the second paper, we proved that (higher genus) pseudo-traces come from disjoint sewing.
 In a future paper, we will prove the inverse part, which will establish the relationship between pseudo-traces and coends we want.

+For the relationship between disjoint sewing and coends, see [my talk](https://github.com/user-attachments/files/19934527/2025.SUSTech.pdf) at SUSTech.
+If you have any questions, feel free to send me an e-mail!

 ## Publications